MathuxNY-73/leetcode/SlidingWindow/README.md

       characters in a hashmap, the worst case is when S and T have all unique characters and are the same size.
 - [X] Submit solution.
 Got correct in 60 ms with 7.8 MB
+- [X] Optimized the approach.
+Instead of working with the full string to search into, I added a preprocessing step to filter the string and store only the letters that are in the pattern along with their indices.
+This optimization is worth it if the filtered string is much smaller that the original string.
+There is also an added memory cost.
+The runtime complexity is now O(2 * FS + S + T) = O(S + T) where FS is the length of the filtered string and the space complexity is O(FS + S + 2 * T) = O(S + T).
+- [X] Submit solution.
+Got correct in 44 ms with 10.5 MB
 - [X] Problem solved